Signs you've outgrown your marketing platformJon Mitchell, CTO

 Spotting the Signs

 Are you enjoying unexpected success right now?
-Through the sadness and challenges of the events of recent times, there have also been some happier tales.
 Some companies, particularly online retailers, have enjoyed much higher than anticipated custom.
 As Hive’s Head of Client Services David Greenman explains:

 While they are tactfully not publicising it, many of our customers with a strong online presence, are seeing spikes not just in overall sales, but also in the number of new customers making purchases, way beyond what they would normally see for this period.
 David Greenman,